Fathy89/Chat-With-Your-PDFs/README.md

 ├── rag_componet.py
 ├── README.md
 ├── requirements.txt
-└── .env                 # optional, do NOT commit this file
 ```

 > The original module name in this project is `rag_componet.py`.
 Keep that filename consistent with the import in `ui.py`.